zupercb/immersive-dogtags/README.md

 OVERVIEW
-A simple mod that replaces the russian text dogtags that JET originally comes with with dogtag names similar to what you would see online.
+A simple mod that replaces the russian text dogtags that JET was originally packaged as, with dogtag names similar to what you would see online.
 This mod comes in 2 sets, online style dogtags and regular english dogtags.

 INSTALL
-1. goto to your SP-Tarkov installation folder, towards " " "\Server\db\bots\bear & then " " "\Server\db\bots\usec
+1. goto to your JET installation folder, towards
+    " " "\Server\db\bots\bear & then " " "\Server\db\bots\usec
 2. make a copy (or rename) the original files (names.json)
 3. copy whatever set you want in their respective folder and rename as "names.json"